RoyNisimov1/CHA/README.md

 ## Call DE

-then the Feistel function uses 64 bits everytime, I configed the DE function on the Feistel64 class to do this automatically.
+then the Feistel function uses 64 bits everytime, I configed the DE function on the FeistelN class to do this automatically.
 ### mode 'e'
 this will return a list of hexes